TomKellyGenetics/graphsim/paper/paper.md

 single-cell RNA-Seq experiments in the package [@Wang2018].

-In order to simulate transcriptomic data, a pathway is first constructed as a graph structure, using the package [@igraph], with the status of the edge relationships defined (i.e, whether they activate or inhibit downstream pathway members).
+In order to simulate transcriptomic data, a pathway is first constructed as a graph structure, using the R package [@igraph], with the status of the edge relationships defined (i.e, whether they activate or inhibit downstream pathway members).
 [This procedure uses]{style="color: black"}
 a graph structure such as that presented in